 Second Book Cover

-Those of you who have followed me this far, thank you from the bottom of my heart for visiting my site and taking an interest in my writing.
-I hope to meet all of you one day either at a book signing or, and I'm speaking this into reality, at a movie premier of one of my books.
+Those of you who have followed me this far, thank you from the bottom of my heart for taking an interest in my writing.
+I hope to meet each and every one of you one day at an author meet and greet, a book signing or at a movie premier of one of my books.
 I hope to entertain all of you for years to come.
 I thank you from the very depths of my heart and soul.